Frequently Asked Questions

 Once you have filled out and submitted the inquiry form found here, I will contact you to set up a phone or Zoom consultation.
 An approximate estimate will be emailed if we decide to work together.

 I require a 25% retainer to secure your date, due when you sign your contract.
 Now the fun begins!
 You will receive a mood board reflecting your vision (this is where changes can be made).
-We will meet in person or via Zoom 6-8 weeks before your event date to finalize the details.
+We will meet in person or via phone/Zoom 6-8 weeks before your event date to finalize the details.

 Final payment is due 30 days before your wedding/event.